 WordPress indeed leads the pack here, both as a standalone content framework as well as a headless CMS, in which WordPress is connected to a modern front-end framework like Vue.js or React.

-As businesses look for new ways to build sites and leverage WordPress in their projects, the following development trends will help them unlock greater flexibility, create beautiful designs, and achieve better performance across the websites they create.
+As you look for new ways to build sites and leverage WordPress in you development projects, the following trends will help you unlock greater flexibility, create beautiful designs, and achieve better performance across the websites you create.

 Ready to jump in?
 Here’s what we’ll cover: